Francisco Cordero: Toronto Blue Jays

 On February 1, 2012, Cordero signed a one-year, $4.5 million contract with the Toronto Blue Jays.
 Cordero was expected to begin the 2012 season as the Blue Jays set-up man to the newly acquired reliever Sergio Santos.
 Cordero was named the closer after a shoulder injury forced Santos onto the disabled list.
 In May, Cordero was moved back to the set up man (replaced by Casey Janssen) after poor performance in the closer role.

 Houston Astros

-Cordero was traded to the Houston Astros on July 20, 2012, along with Ben Francisco, Asher Wojciechowski, David Rollins, Joe Musgrove, Carlos Pérez, and a player to be named later (Kevin Comer) for J. A. Happ, Brandon Lyon, and David Carpenter.
+On July 20, 2012, Cordero was traded to the Houston Astros, along with Ben Francisco, Asher Wojciechowski, David Rollins, Joe Musgrove, Carlos Pérez, and a player to be named later (Kevin Comer) for J. A. Happ, Brandon Lyon, and David Carpenter.
 Cordero was released by the Astros on September 10, after posting a 19.80 ERA and blowing his 3 save opportunities.

 Boston Red Sox

-After not pitching during the 2013 season, Cordero signed a minor league contract with the Boston Red Sox on February 16, 2014.
+On February 14, 2014, After not pitching during the 2013 season, Cordero signed a minor league contract with the Boston Red Sox.
 He was released on March 29.

+Coaching career

+Cordero served as the pitching coach for the American League team in the 2024 All-Star Futures Game.